Drunk Drivers Claim the Lives of Innocent AR Motorists

-When people make the decision to get behind the wheel of a vehicle after drinking, they are endangering the lives of everyone on the road.
+When people make the decision to get behind the wheel of a vehicle after drinking, they endanger the lives of everyone on the road.
 The negligent actions of a drunk driver can change the life of another person by causing traumatic injuries or even death.
-Despite national and state campaigns warning Arkansas motorists of the dangers of drinking and driving, people continue to engage in this deadly behavior and lives are lost as a result.
+Despite national and state campaigns warning Arkansas motorists of the dangers of drinking and driving, people continue to engage in this deadly behavior, and lives are lost as a result.

 People who are involved in drunk driving car accidents may suffer from catastrophic injuries, including traumatic brain injury, spinal cord injury, loss of limbs, severe burns and even paralysis.
 Some lose their lives as a result of the severe trauma inflicted on their bodies at the time of impact.

 Drunk drivers took the lives of 143 Arkansas residents in 2012, which accounted for 26 percent of all motor vehicle accident deaths in the state that year, according to Mothers Against Drunk Driving.
 Arkansas taxpayers were responsible for paying $643 million for these drunk driving deaths.
 Nationwide, approximately 10,322 people were killed and another 345,000 accident victims were seriously injured in drunk driving car accidents.

 Lowering the Legal Limit